Hiimus/arca_bookstore/README.md

 # Credits
 ## Code

 - The walkthrough project Boutique Ado from Code Institute helped me alot.
 I coded along, and learned many things about how to use the Django framework, how to implement Stripe payment system, and many other things.
-My checkout app heavily relies on the code from this walktrough project.
+My checkout app heavily relies on the code from this walkthrough project.
 Since I made an e-commerce store similar to the one in Boutique Ado, I had the perfect resources to help me through my own project.

-- I learned how to add linebreaks in forms from this [stack overflow](https://stackoverflow.com/questions/20095936/add-rich-text-format-functionality-to-django-textfield) thread.
+- I learned how to add line breaks in forms from this [stack overflow](https://stackoverflow.com/questions/20095936/add-rich-text-format-functionality-to-django-textfield) thread.

 - The underline text decoration I got from this [stack overflow](https://stackoverflow.com/questions/30352431/css-transition-not-working-with-underline) thread.